emanuega/MERlin/_sources/contributing.rst.txt

 #.
 Create a new branch for your edits.
 #.
 Make your desired edits to the code.
 #.
 Run the tests to ensure MERlin is still functional.
 Write new tests to cover your new contribution as necessary.
 #.
-Submit a pull request from your edited branch to the master branch of the MERlin repository.
-Be sure to reference any relevant issues.
+Submit a pull request from your edited branch to the latest vx.y.z (for example v0.1.4) branch of the MERlin repository representing the version of the next release.
+Be sure to reference any relevant issues and request at least one reviewer.
+Periodically the vx.y.z branch will be merged with the master branch.

 Code formatting
 ===============

-Code contributions should follow the `PEP 8 <https://www.python.org/dev/peps/pep-0008/>` style guide with the exception that variable names should be mixedCase instead of words separated by underscores.
-Comments should follow the `Google docstring style <http://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`.
+Code contributions should follow the `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ style guide with the exception that variable names should be mixedCase instead of words separated by underscores.
+Comments should follow the `Google docstring style <http://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`_.

 Running the tests
 =================